3. Installing NP-Live

 Once downloaded onto the Linux server, the NP-Live Linux Installer can be launched with the following commands:

 - Go to the directory in which the NP-Live Linux installer was downloaded and run it with the command

-The installer will automatically check if Internet is available and if Docker is installed.
-If Internet isn’t available but Docker is installed, the installation will proceed offline.
-If Internet isn’t available and Docker isn’t installed, the installation will stop and you will have to manually install Docker before continuing.
-Finally, if Internet is available and Docker isn’t installed, the installer will automatically download and install Docker.
+The installer will automatically check if an internet connection is available and if Docker is installed.
+If an internet connection isn’t available but Docker is installed, the installation will proceed offline.
+If an internet connection isn’t available and Docker isn’t installed, the installation will stop and you will have to manually install the latest version of Docker before continuing.
+Finally, if an internet connection is available and Docker isn’t installed, the installer will automatically download and install the latest version of Docker.

 Option 2: Using the NP-Live Virtual Appliance

 Once the Virtual Appliance OVF file has been downloaded, extract the .zip archive and import the appliance files into your hypervisor.
 Please make sure to update the CPU, memory, and disk space for the VM according to the requirements above.
 Once imported, launch the appliance and log into the terminal using the credentials provided in the README.txt file inside the OVF archive.
 Once logged in, the NP-Live shell script will guide you through setting up the network configuration and then launching the NP-Live server.